top of page

 Sheepherders Come Bye Awards Dinner- 6- 8 pm

 Join us for a night to remember!
 Your ticket includes a tasty lamb dinner and access to the cash bar.
-The Wyoming Wool Growers Association and Wyoming Wool Initiative will be handing out their annual awards as well as the awards for the Art and Woolcraft exhibition.
+The Wyoming Wool Growers Association and Wyoming Wool Initiative will be handing out their annual awards as well as the awards for the Art and Woolcraft exhibition and the sheepdog trials.
 Sponsored by the Wyoming Wool Initiative.
 This is a TICKETED event.
-Tickets go on sale May 1, 2024.
-Location: Hot Springs County fairgrounds.
+Tickets go on sale May 1, 2025.
+Location: Johnson County fairgrounds.

-Dance with live music from Kellen Smith- 8- 10 pm
+Dance to live music from Tris Munsick & the Innocents- 8- 10 pm

 Let loose and wear your dancing shoes!
 Following the Sheepherders Come Bye; no ticket required.
-Location: Hot Springs County Fairgrounds.
+Location: Johnson County Fairgrounds.

 WWGA Board Meeting- 8:30 AM